grettke/help/help.md

 able to see the code you are editing in edition to the rest of the document.
 At least that is what I am telling myself.
 Once I learned you could change it I realized that 1 I should have asked if it could be changed and 2 I should have changed it.
-The flow that I've got configured here is that you are either in the source document where code blocks are not highlighted or you are in the source block so you are editing in a buffer that is full-fledged HELP.
+The flow that I&rsquo;ve got configured here is that you are either in the source document where code blocks are not highlighted or you are in the source block so you are editing in a buffer that is full-fledged HELP.
 That is the best way so you can focus completely on each task at hand in the ideal mode for that